Frederica Williams: Biography

-December 31, 2021: First Night Vaccination Clinic: Williams partnered with the city's Health department to host a popular First Night COVID-19 Vaccine Clinic to address vaccine hesitancy.
-This New Year's Eve clinic and all other pop-up clinics held various locations have significantly increase the vaccine equity.
+On December 31, 2021, the First Night Vaccination Clinic was held.
+Williams partnered with the city's Health department to host a First Night COVID-19 Vaccine Clinic to address vaccine hesitancy.
+This clinic and other pop-up clinics held in various locations significantly increased vaccine equity.

-May 24, 2022, Ms. Williams was named the recipient of the 2022 Dean Michael Shinagel Award for Service to Others from the Harvard Extension Alumni Association.
+On May 24, 2022, Williams was named the recipient of the 2022 Dean Michael Shinagel Award for Service to Others from the Harvard Extension Alumni Association.

-On October 13, 2022, Frederica M. Williams and her team launched a Day Engagement Center to serve the Homeless and Vulnerable citizens of Boston.
+On October 13, 2022, Williams and her team launched a Day Engagement Center to serve the Homeless and Vulnerable citizens of Boston.
 Whittier's Engagement Center will adopt a therapeutic milieu approach to encourage healthier ways of thinking and promote healthy lifestyles, while providing access to clinical and medical services.
-One of the most powerful aspects of the therapeutic milieu approach is the idea that everyone in the program, staff and clients alike, deserves respect.
-In the milieu setting, individuals will be given both the access and the choice whether to attend scheduled groups and/or to utilize the provided clinical services.
-By allowing individuals to have the ability to choose desired services rather than requiring participation, power and authority are distributed in an egalitarian way.
-This shared authority approach allows everyone in the program to have a greater sense of agency and responsibility.